definitely-not-a-furry/e621-client/README.md

 ## additional information
 ### future plans
 I probably will not open any beta testing channels soon because of personal reasons.
-Also, there won't be any builds at all for IOS for the next couple of years because I don't own a mac yet.
+Also, there won't be any builds at all for IOS for the next couple of years since I don't own a mac yet.